MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UserAnalyticsConfig.md

 # Get-UserAnalyticsConfig

 ## SYNOPSIS

-> [!Important]
-> This cmdlet is no longer available.
-Instead, please use [Get-MyAnalyticsFeatureConfig](https://docs.microsoft.com/powershell/module/exchange/get-myanalyticsfeatureconfig?view=exchange-ps).

 This cmdlet is available only in the cloud-based service.

+**Note**: This cmdlet has been replaced by the [Get-MyAnalyticsFeatureConfig](https://docs.microsoft.com/powershell/module/exchange/get-myanalyticsfeatureconfig).

 Use the Get-TenantAnalyticsConfig cmdlet to view the MyAnalytics privacy settings for cloud-based users.